royfactory/royfactory.github.io/content/posts/ai/2025-07-11-q-learning-cartpole-tutorial.md

 ---
+ShowToc: true
-categories: ai
+categories: [ai]
-image: /img/qlearning-cartpole-cover.jpg
 date: 2025-07-11
 description: Q-Learning is one of the foundational reinforcement learning algorithms.
   In this beginner-friendly guide, you'll learn how it works and how to apply it to the CartPole environment using OpenAI Gym and Python.
+draft: false
+image: /img/qlearning-cartpole-cover.jpg
 keywords: Q-learning, reinforcement learning, CartPole, OpenAI Gym, Python, RL tutorial, beginner-friendly AI, epsilon greedy, tabular RL
-tags: ai reinforcement-learning q-learning openai-gym python ai-agents ml-tutorial cartpole beginner
+tags: [ai reinforcement-learning q-learning openai-gym python ai-agents ml-tutorial]cartpole beginner
 title: 'Q-Learning and CartPole: Your First Reinforcement Learning Agent'
-ShowToc: true
-draft: false
 ---

 # Q-Learning and CartPole: Your First Reinforcement Learning Agent

 If you’ve dipped your toes into reinforcement learning, chances are you’ve encountered **Q-Learning** — a classic, foundational algorithm that’s simple to understand yet powerful enough to teach you how AI agents can learn from rewards.